 This tutorial is written in a manual format with short exercises where appropriate, typically at the end of each section.
-This chapter concerns the basic operation of Jalview and should be sufficient for those who want to launch Jalview (Section 1.2), open an alignment (Section 1.4), perform basic editing (Section 2), colouring (Section 3.1), and produce publication and presentation quality graphical output (Section 3.2).
+The first few sections concerns the basic operation of Jalview and should be sufficient for those who want to launch Jalview (Section 1.2), open an alignment (Section 1.4), perform basic editing (Section 2), colouring (Section 3.1), and produce publication and presentation quality graphical output (Section 3.2).

-In addition, the manual covers the additional visualization and analysis techniques available in Jalview.
-This includes working with the embedded Jmol molecular structure viewer, building and viewing trees and PCA plots, and using trees for sequence conservation analysis.
-An overview of the Jalview Desktop's webservices is given in Section 10, and the alignment and secondary structure prediction services are described in detail in Sections 5 and 8.1.
-Section 4 details the creation and visualization of sequence and alignment annotation.
+The remaining sections of the manual cover the visualization and analysis techniques available in Jalview.
+These include working with the embedded Jmol molecular structure viewer (or UCSF Chimera), building and viewing trees and Principal Components Analysis (PCA) plots, and using trees for sequence conservation analysis.
+An overview of the Jalview Desktop's webservices is given in Section 10.1, and the alignment and secondary structure prediction services are described in detail in Sections 5 and 8.1 respectively.
+Section 4 details the creation and visualization of sequence, features and alignment annotation.
 Section 9.1 discusses specific features of use when working with nucleic acid sequences, such as translation and linking to protein coding regions, and the display and analysis of RNA secondary structure.